Interested in the pig farming business in Africa? You’re about to learn a few things that will blow your mind.

 Did you know that a single piglet (baby pig), which costs between $30 and $50, can reach a market value of up to $400 in six to eight months?

-This article looks at four very successful African pig farmers and explores the interesting opportunities in this business.
+This article looks at four very successful African pig farmers and explores the interesting business and investment opportunities in pig farming.
 I have also included a very detailed and FREE pig farming manual to guide you.

 First, a quick dose of success stories from African pig farmers…

 Although pig farming hasn’t really picked up in Africa like other parts of the world, a few entrepreneurs are already enjoying the lucrative benefits of this enterprise.

 Despite cultural and religious influences in parts of our continent that limit pork production and consumption, pig farming is growing across West, East, Central and Southern Africa.

 In this section, we shall share the inspiring experiences of four small-scale pig farmers in Kenya, South Africa and Uganda.
 Let’s meet them…

 Before hitting the limelight, Anna Phosa was an unknown entrepreneur who made a livelihood from her small vegetable farming business in Soweto.
 She was introduced to pig farming by a close friend and instantly developed a liking for the venture.

 In 2004, Anna invested 1,000 Rand (about $100) to buy four pigs she used to start up her own small pig farm.

 A little less than four years later (in 2008), Anna was contracted by Pick ‘n Pay, the South African supermarket and retail giant to supply its stores with 10 pigs per week.
 This quickly grew to 20 pigs per week shortly after.